VegaDeftwing/opinionatedeng/opinionatedengrendered.md

 [TODO]

+# Chapter 29- 3D printing, cases, and making real things
+[TODO]

+While this book/guide/thing primarily focuses on the less mechancial-engieering-y side of things, it wouldn't make sense not to include at least a little about 3D printing, molding, materials, gears, springs, and the like.
+So, here goes:

-# Chapter 29- Where to go from here
+# Wrapping up- Where to go from here

 [TOOD]